 2. Measurable Results

 Performance marketing relies on data-driven metrics and analytics to accurately measure the success of campaigns.
-Advertisers can track and analyse key performance indicators and gain valuable insights into the effectiveness of their strategies.
+Therefore, advertisers can track and analyse key performance indicators and gain valuable insights into the effectiveness of their strategies.
 This data-driven approach helps continuous improvement and better decision-making.

 3. Targeted Audience Outreach

 With access to rich audience data, advertisers can use performance marketing to accurately target their ideal customers.
-By tailoring ads to specific demographics, interests or behaviours, brands can increase relevance, engagement and the likelihood of conversions.
+Thus, now, you can tailor your ads as per the demographics, interests or behaviours, to increase relevance and the likelihood of conversions.

 4. Flexibility and Scalability